MattFennell/Kubernetes/README.md

 # Kubernetes
-Run the Grad App on Kubernetes
+This README describes how to run the Grad Bank App on Kubernetes on Google Cloud Platform.
+This runs off the 2 docker images stored at `pampoomio/web-ui:latest` for the Client and `pampoomio/web-services:latest` for the Service.

+It is initially best to get everything running in Minikube locally.

 If you have Minikube working locally, then you can be in the root directory and run: